Abesuden/University-of-North-Florida/compilers/proj3/README.md

 nano doc
 ```

-*inside, make it look like a man page*
+*Make the documentation look like a man page*

 ```
  Project 3